-Join Bryan O'Neil Hughes for an in-depth discussion in this video Looking at Photoshop's GPU-based performance tweaks, part of Photoshop Insider Training: Optimizing Photoshop's Performance.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Looking at Photoshop's GPU-based performance tweaks, part of Photoshop: Optimizing Performance.

 There are dozens of features in Photoshop that take…advantage of the GPU, or Graphics Processing Unit, and…I want to show you just what a big deal this can be when it comes to performance.…First let's come in here and we're going to turn our GPU off.…Now you might get a dialog that tells you that your gpu is not supported.…In just a second I'll talk to you about what to do…in that case, but let's look at Liquify with the GPU turned off.…And we're going to get a polite…warning that it could be working a lot better if the GPU was enabled.…And let's select relatively small brush.…